2005 VX3

-is trans-Neptunian object and retrograde damocloid on a highly eccentric, cometary-like orbit.
+is a trans-Neptunian object and retrograde damocloid on a highly eccentric, cometary-like orbit.
 It was first observed on 1 November 2005, by astronomers with the Mount Lemmon Survey at the Mount Lemmon Observatory in Arizona, United States.
 The unusual object measures approximately 7 km in diameter.
 It has the 3rd largest known heliocentric semi-major axis and aphelion.
 Additionally its perihelion lies within the orbit of Jupiter, which means it also has the largest orbital eccentricity of any known minor planet.